 MYTH 1: If I work in a family business, am self-employed, or can't tell my boss that I'm applying, I will be at a disadvantage since I cannot get a recommendation from a current direct supervisor.

-MYTH 2: It is okay to submit more than 3 recommendations.
+MYTH 2: It is okay to submit more than three recommendations.
 In fact, more is better!

 THE TRUTH: We discourage you from sending additional letters.
 More is not better.
-In fact, it can have the opposite of the intended effect as it adds an additional burden to our staff who read literally thousands and thousands of pages over the application season.
-When we receive additional letters of reference, we do add them to your application file, but there's no guarantee that they will be read.
+In fact, it can have the opposite of the intended effect as it adds an additional burden to our staff who review literally thousands and thousands of pages over the application season.
+When we receive additional letters of reference either before or after the application deadline, we do add them to your application file, but there's no guarantee that they will be reviewed.

 MYTH 3: It is better to get my recommendations from three different sources to highlight different aspects of my professional and personal background.

 THE TRUTH: It's your decision how to present yourself in your application, what to highlight and what to focus on.
 And, this goes for your choice of recommenders as well.
-Some applicants get all their references from work; others include references from outside of work.
-Some get all their references from their current employers; others include previous employers.
+Some applicants get all their references from work; others choose a peer reference from outside of work.
+Some get all their references from their current employers; others include recent previous employers.
 There is no one right way.
-The mix of recommendations does not affect your chances of admission.
-When choosing a recommender, our best advice is to (1) choose someone who knows you really well and can provide the detail, examples, and specifics that support their assertions; and (2) choose someone who is truly enthused to write a recommendation for you and will spend sufficient time writing a thoughtful letter.
+When choosing a recommender, our best advice is to (1) choose someone who knows you really well and can provide the detail, examples, and specifics that support his/her assertions; and (2) choose someone who is truly enthused to write a recommendation for you and will spend sufficient time writing a thoughtful letter.